quantiacs/documentation/en/source/theory/theoretical_basis.md

 ### Uniqueness

- A good algorithm must minimize the overlap with well-known and already existing signals.
-Uniqueness can be defined in terms of the maximum correlation of the algorithm to the pool of the existing algorithms:
+ A good algorithm should minimize its overlap with well-known and existing signals.
+Uniqueness is measured by the maximum correlation of the algorithm to the pool of existing algorithms:

 ```math
 r_{XY} = \frac{\text{cov}_{\textbf{X}\textbf{Y}}}{\sigma_{\textbf{X}} \sigma_{\textbf{Y}}}
 ```

-## In Sample and Out of Sample
+## In sample and out of sample

   Overfitting is easy.
-If one tries a significant amount of algorithm configurations, backtest can be fitted to any desired performance.
-Overfitting can be avoided by splitting the data into an In Sample and and an Out of Sample slices.
+If you try enough algorithm configurations, backtest results can match any desired performance.
+Overfitting can be avoided by splitting the data into In Sample and Out of Sample slices.

 **In sample**